albertsundjaja/project_serverless_capstone/README.md

 ## Functionality of the application

 This application will allow creating/removing/updating/fetching journal items.
-Each user can view everyone's journal but can only create/update/delete their own journal.
-Each user can optionally edit their public name and profile picture.
+Each user can view everyone's journals that are created today (GMT time) but can only create/update/delete their own journal.
+Each user can optionally add image to their journal.

 ## Authentication